OpenAtom-Linyaps/linyaps/docs/pages/en/guide/debug/debug.md

 sudo apt install gdbserver gdb -y
 ```

-Next, refer to the tutorial in "Run compiled App", run `bash` in the container through the `ll-build run` command, and run the application to be debugged through `gdbserver`:
+Next, refer to the tutorial in "Run compiled App", run `bash` in the container through the `ll-builder run` command, and run the application to be debugged through `gdbserver`:

 ```bash
 ll-build run --exec /bin/bash